SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [paradigmxyz/reth](https://github.com/paradigmxyz/reth) - Modular, contributor-friendly and blazing-fast implementation of the Ethereum protocol, in Rust
 - [nagisa/rust_libloading](https://github.com/nagisa/rust_libloading) - Bindings around the platform's dynamic library loading primitives with greatly improved memory safety.
 - [tracel-ai/burn](https://github.com/tracel-ai/burn) - Burn is a new comprehensive dynamic Deep Learning Framework built using Rust with extreme flexibility, compute efficiency and portability as its primary goals.
 - [asterinas/asterinas](https://github.com/asterinas/asterinas) - Asterinas is a secure, fast, and general-purpose OS kernel, written in Rust and providing Linux-compatible ABI.